Saj bread

-Markook shrak is a type of thin bread.
+Markook shrak is a type of thin (almost translucent) bread.
 The dough is unleavened and usually made with only flour, water, and salt, and after being rested and divided into round portions, flattened and spread across a round cushion until it is thin then flipped onto the saj.
 It is often folded and put in bags before being sold.

 It is commonly compared to pita bread, also found in Middle Eastern cuisine, although it is much larger and thinner.
 In some Arab countries, such as Yemen, different names are given for the same flatbread, such as khamir, maluj and ṣaluf, depending on the regional dialects.
 By Israelis, markook may also be referred to as laffa, though markook and laffa are distinct types of flatbread.

 Etymology

 Markook (مرقوق) comes from the Arabic word raqiq (رقيق) meaning delicate, and raqiq also comes from the verb Raq (رق).

 History

 Markook was also mentioned in the tenth-century cookbook of Ibn Sayyar al-Warraq under the name ruqaq.
 He describes it as large and paper-thin, unleavened bread.

 German orientalist Gustaf Dalman described the markook in Palestine during the early 20th-century as being also the name applied to flatbread made in a tannour, although, in this case, it was sometimes made with leavening agents.